mission-in-moddedland/mission-in-moddedland.github.io/README.md

 # MiS-Modding-Website
- A website for modding Mis.
+A website for sharing MiS mods.

+Make sure to host a server so `getJSON` works!
+(Python is how I do it)